#33 How to Overcome Anxiety: A Biblical Perspective

 Understanding the Reaction of Anxiety and Self-Doubt

-Recognizing the anxious reactions is one step towards overcoming anxiety.
+Recognizing anxious reactions is one step toward how to overcome anxiety.
 Because anxiety is not always apparent, it sometimes reveals itself in the form of excessive thoughts, avoidance behaviors, and perfectionism.

 The following are some common forms of anxiety:

-Mental patterns include overthinking, anticipating catastrophe, and getting dizzy from “what if” scenarios.
+– Mental patterns – overthinking, anticipating catastrophe, and becoming overwhelmed

-Spiritual struggles – doubting God’s goodness, the distance felt in prayer, or the trust in Him.
+– Spiritual struggles – doubting God’s goodness, feeling distance in prayer,

 This recognition helps transform fear by bringing it to God, where it can be replaced with peace.